dshah1010/dshah1010/README.md

 🔭 I'm a Computer Science student at Western University who loves to solve problems with software

-⚡️ Currently working as a Software Developer Intern @ Vidyard and seeking SWE/SWD internships for Winter/Summer 2024
+⚡️ Currently working as a SWD Intern @ Vidyard and seeking SWE/SWD Internships for Winter/Summer 2024

 💻 Past roles:
   <ul>